What a shame EA! Fuck off, i go to steam :-)

 Hey!
-I’m Scott Baker, I’m a technical artist working with Unreal Engine and Quixel SUITE for the last 5 years.
+I’m Alessa Baker, I’m a technical artist working with Unreal Engine and Quixel SUITE for the last 5 years.
 I spent two years in Architectural Visualization and started working at Quixel as a 3D Artist & Web Developer in the last year.

 What is Quixel SUITE?

 Quixel offers a SUITE of three tools.
 NDO Painter, DDO Painter, 3DO Baker.

 NDO Painter is a normal mapping tool that lets you to paint normal maps in real time with 3DO.
 You can also convert paint strokes, shapes, text – even images to a normal and control all of its details such as bevel shape, softness, and the curve of the normal right in Photoshop.